khemuyadage/demo-delta/README.md

 # demo-delta
-This is demo for Git and Github
+This is demo for Git and Github.